 => CREATE TABLE products ( `product_no` integer `PRIMARY KEY`, name text, price numeric) ` DISTRIBUTED BY (``product_no``)`;

 Foreign keys are not supported.
 You can declare them, but referential integrity is not enforced.

 Foreign key constraints specify that the values in a column or a group of columns must match the values appearing in some row of another table to maintain referential integrity between two related tables.
 Referential integrity checks cannot be enforced between the distributed table segments of a Greenplum database.

 All Greenplum Database tables are distributed.
 When you create or alter a table, you optionally specify

-DISTRIBUTED REPLICATED (fully distributed) to determine the table row distribution.
+DISTRIBUTED RANDOMLY (round-robin distribution) to determine the table row distribution.

 For information about the parameter, see "Server Configuration Parameters" of the Greenplum Database Reference Guide.

 Consider the following points when deciding on a table distribution policy.